arjunu/typoscope/README.md

 For a given type schema and a value (object or array), it checks if the object or array satisfies the schema.

 Typoscope checks from given type schema:
- - if your object (array of objects) has all the properties of corresponding types mentioned
+ - if your object (or array of objects) has all the properties of corresponding types mentioned
- - if your array has items of given type (heterogeneous arrays not yet supported, use type 'Any' for now)
+ - if your array (including any nested objects or arrays) has items of given type (heterogeneous arrays not yet supported, use type 'Any' for now)

-Basically it says yes (true) or no (false).
+Extra properties, if any, are ignored.
+It returns true or false.
 Pass a third boolean param `true` to enable error logging for failed validations.

 ```javascript
 validate(userSchema, user); //returns true or false
 validate(userSchema, user, true); //returns true or false and logs errors for any type mismatches & missing properties
 ```

-Compound nested objects are supported:
+Compound nested objects & arrays are supported:

 ```javascript
 {